 Music and drama is a key part of our curriculum offer and is taught through topic learning.
 Music is taught using Charanga for most of the school and Rainbow Pond resources in the nursery years.
 Music teaching focuses on musical skills and knowledge components as well as used as a tool to support the memory work of facts gained in other subjects, such as using rhythm body percussion and songs to store facts into the long-term memory.
 There are specific musical works and pieces that are listed and linked to each termly topic on the long-term planning document for the immersion in topic and as a long-term memory strategy connection.
-We have many musical clubs such as choir and samba taught by talented musical teachers.
+We have musical clubs such samba taught by talented musical teachers.
 Our samba club supports local community events such as Trevithick Day.
 Performing and visual arts also play a significant part within our curriculum with an EYFS and KS1 Christmas nativity and a summer musical leaver’s production for Year 2 children.
 As part of the Rainbow Multi Academy Trust we take part in an arts gala once a year, where children perform with other children from the MAT at the Regal Theatre.

 Computers and other IT can help pupils make accelerated progress.
 We support pupils to develop their skills such as researching, typing, editing and artistic skills.
-These skills as with all of our Foundation subject teaching are taught in explicit Computing weeks as well as using these skills in cross-curricular work.
-Children use iPads to support their Computing.
+Children use Chromebooks and the Purple Mash programme to support their Computing.
 Internet safety is taught explicitly every half term and children are reminded of this prior learning every time they go online in school.
 There is also a popular weekly Purple Mash club.

 Physical Education is where our children participate in all activities supported by partnership with Sports4Tots.